ofajzea/projet-4/README.md

 ## Getting started with your project

 - Fork this repository to your own account on GRICAD
-- Copy the folder of your chosen project from `projects\subject` to the one of your academic year (e.g. `projects\2024_2025` for 2024/2025).
+- Copy the folder of your chosen project from `projects\subjects` to the one of your academic year (e.g. `projects\2024_2025` for 2024/2025).
 - Create a virtual environment with conda (https://www.anaconda.com/docs/getting-started/miniconda/main) using your terminal:
   ```bash